canonical/k8s-snap/docs/src/charm/howto/ceph-csi.md

 ## Validating the CSI integration

-Use the following to ensure that the storage classes are available and that the csi pods are running:
+Ensure that the storage classes are available and that the CSI pods are running:

 ```
 juju ssh k8s/leader -- sudo k8s kubectl get sc,po --namespace default